anat-jacobson/Phase_3_Project/README.md

 ---
 # For Further information
-Our process is available in this <a href ="https://github.com/anat-jacobson/Phase_3_Project/blob/main/index.ipynb" > jupyter notebook </a> or abbreviated in this <a href ="https://github.com/anat-jacobson/Phase_3_Project/blob/main/AJ_Presentation.pdf" >presentation document</a>.
+Our process is available in this jupyter notebook ("https://github.com/anat-jacobson/Phase_3_Project/blob/main/index.ipynb) or abbreviated in this presentation document ("https://github.com/anat-jacobson/Phase_3_Project/blob/main/AJ_Presentation.pdf)

 I am also available on github (anat-jacobson) and via email (anatabigail@gmail.com).
 Feel free to reach out.